Quickly create your West Virginia Health Care Directive and Living Will

 You should also consider naming an alternate agent in case your primary agent is unavailable.

-Under West Virginia law, your health care directive and living will must have the signatures of at least two people.
+Under West Virginia law, your living will must have the signatures of at least two people.
 These witnesses cannot be:

 - A person who signed the living will for the principal at the principal’s direction